FAIRERdata/maDMP-Standard/README.md

 <p>At the top right of this page, you can also click on ‘High level brief’ to find an elevator pitch, value proposition, user stories, FAQ, definitions, a list of 52 other standards with which this GCWG-RDA maDMP standard is compatible, and references. </p>

+<p>Participation: If you see opportunities for improvement to this standard, or if you have questions concerning its implementation, we invite you to contact Claire dot Austin at Canada dot ca or Dominique dot Charles at Canada dot ca. We would also welcome you as a member of the working group.
+For the technically inclined, you may also open issues in <a href="[https://github.com/FAIRERdata/maDMP-Standard/issues]" target="_blank">https://github.com/FAIRERdata/maDMP-Standard/issues</a>.</p>

+<p><i>Disclaimer: All views and opinions are those of the co-authors and working group participants, and do not necessarily reflect the official policy or position of any employer, or of any government, agency, or other organization.</i></p>

 <p><b>machine-actionable Data Management Plans: </b>An maDMP, updated during the entire data lifecycle, consists of structured information using controlled vocabularies to provide information about a project and its data in a discipline-agnostic standardized manner that is readable and reusable by both humans and machines.
 Information is structured in a consistent, logical format and recorded using standardized semantics (i.e. controlled vocabularies, ontologies, or other forms of standardized metadata) and persistent identifiers so that its meaning is unambiguous across different systems. </p>

 <p><b>Interoperability:</b> Machine-actionability is a prerequisite for interoperability. maDMPs compliant with the GCWG-RDA maDMP standard enable interoperability between systems producing or consuming maDMPs.
 The GCWG-RDA maDMP standard is also aligned with other metadata standards and international best practices to ensure interoperability with other tools used within organizations and by external partners.</p>